KSP-RO/ROKerbalism/README.md

 ### Installation

-1.Use a new 1.6.1 install (won't work in 1.3, should work in 1.4-1.5);
+1. Use a new 1.6.1 install (won't work in 1.3, should work in 1.4-1.5);

-1.Install RealismOverhaul and its dependencies;
+1. Install RealismOverhaul and its dependencies;

-1.(Optional) Install RP-1 and its dependecies if you want to play in career;
+1. (Optional) Install RP-1 and its dependecies if you want to play in career;

-1.Install Kerbalism (core only, no KerbalismConfig)
+1. Install Kerbalism (core only, no KerbalismConfig)

-1.Download ROKerbalism and copy the contents of the GameData folder in your KSP/GameData folder.
+1. Download ROKerbalism and copy the contents of the GameData folder in your KSP/GameData folder.

 ----